hammerlab/ketrew/src/doc/Developer_Documentation.md

 The workflow [examples](../test/Workflow_Examples.ml) in the documentation are actually interactive tests (cf. `./ketrew-workflow-examples-test`).

-### The `integration` Test

-The [integration](../test/integration.ml) test uses Ketrew to build [Vagrant](https://github.com/mitchellh/vagrant) virtual machines and uses them to test further features: we test the PBS, LSF, and YARN long-running backends by creating small “virtual clusters”.
-You can use the commands `prepare`, `go`, and `clean-up` separately, or try `./ketrew-test integration` (which does them all).

 ### Dynamically Loaded Plugins

 The build-system creates a plugin and a workflow which uses it: